Frequently Asked Questions

 - Tax liability for award recipients: cash grants may be taxable as ordinary income, whereas equity investments would likely not be taxable.
 Note that start-ups may have losses that they can use to offset the cash grants from a tax standpoint.
 Please consult a financial or tax advisor for more information.

-We have confirmed with counsel that giving a cash grant to a Black or Latinx entrepreneur does not in itself meet the charitable purpose required for grantmaking.
+We have confirmed with counsel that giving a cash grant to a Black or Hispanic entrepreneur does not in itself meet the charitable purpose required for grantmaking.
 Let’s say the Black entrepreneur was middle or upper middle class.
 The color of one’s skin alone does not qualify as a charitable purpose.
 As a result, all awards will be SAFE instruments, with the possible exception that awards below $100,000 to current students may be given as grants for educational or sponsored research purposes.
 In addition, as noted above, a cash grant would not create a vehicle for co-investment and may have adverse tax consequences.

-To ensure we are maximizing the amount of resources we are providing to Black and Latinx entrepreneurs, Black Ambition will only count 50% of the prize award, up to a maximum of $250,000, toward the Investment Amount in the Black Ambition SAFE.
+To ensure we are maximizing the amount of resources we are providing to Black and Hispanic entrepreneurs, Black Ambition will only count 50% of the prize award, up to a maximum of $250,000, toward the Investment Amount in the Black Ambition SAFE.
 In other words, 50% of the awards below $1M will have the economic effect of a grant and $750,000 of the $1M award will have the economic effect of a grant.

 As we worked with legal counsel to define the terms for the SAFE instrument, we took multiple steps to ensure the terms are founder friendly beyond what’s typical, including: